realworldocaml/book/en/12c-sexprs.md

 Given how mechanical the code is, you could imagine writing a program that inspected the type definition and auto-generated the conversion code for you.
 That is precisely where syntax extensions come in.
-Using Sexplib and adding `with sexp` as an annotation to our type definition, we get the functions we want for free.
+Using `Sexplib` (part of Core) and adding `with sexp` as an annotation to our type definition, we get the functions we want for free.

 ```ocaml
 # type t = { foo: int; bar: float } with sexp;;